 No lawyer with integrity can guarantee or promise a particular result.
 Flaherty & Merrifield has extensive experience defending clients accused of Leaving the Scene of an Accident in Destin.
 We are ready to put that experience to work for you.

-If you have been charged with Leaving the Scene of an Accident with Injury, Leaving the Scene of an Accident with Serious Bodily Injury, or Leaving the Scene of an Accident with Death in Destin, call Flaherty & Merrifield at (850) 460-7470 for a free case evaluation.
+If you or a loved one have been charged Leaving the Scene of an Accident with Injury, Leaving the Scene of an Accident with Serious Bodily Injury, or Leaving the Scene of an Accident with Death in Destin, call Flaherty & Merrifield today at (850) 243-6097 for a free consultation.